All Episodes

 Almost 170 million people live in Pakistan.

-It's a wobbly government, they got nuclear weapons, uh, and the peace candidate wants to send in troops.
+The peace candidate wants to send in troops.

-Isn't it amazing how these guys want to lose in Iraq, make up stories about how Al Qaeda was not there.
+Isn't it amazing how these guys want to lose in Iraq, make up stories about how al-Qaeda was not there?

-They're coming in from Syria, they're coming in from Iran.
+They're coming in from Iran.

 What do we know?